rails-on-services/apartment/README.md

 ## Community Support

 This project thrives on community support.
-Whether you have an idea for a new feature or find a bug, we encourage you to open issues or submit pull requests.
+Whether you have an idea for a new feature, find a bug, or need help with `ros-apartment`, we encourage you to participate!
+For questions and troubleshooting, check out our [Discussions board](https://github.com/rails-on-services/apartment/discussions) to connect with the community.
+You can also open issues or submit pull requests directly.
 We are committed to maintaining `ros-apartment` and ensuring it remains a valuable tool for Rails developers.

 ### Maintainer Update